-If you’re trying to gain weight, adding peanut butter to your breakfast will significantly increase calories simply and tastierly.
+If you are trying to gain weight, adding peanut butter to your breakfast will significantly increase calories, in a simple and tasty way.

 Dried fruits are also a good option.

-If you’re losing weight, this is a great time to include some omega 3 capsules together with one or two gems.
+Now if you are losing weight, this is an excellent time to include omega 3 capsules in conjunction with one or two egg yolks.

-Remember that if you use yolks as a source of protein, they are also high in fats.
+Remember that if you use egg yolks as a protein source, they are also high in fat.

 How much fat should you use for breakfast?

-Again, it depends on your goal and caloric needs, but use at least 10g of fat in this meal.
+Again, it depends on your goal and calorie needs.

-I’m going to practice right after breakfast, what now?
+I'm going to train right after breakfast, now what?

-For breakfast you should include a good source of protein, but not only.
+At breakfast you must include a good source of protein, but not only.

-If on the other hand your goal is to eliminate fat, a smaller dose of carbohydrates and few fats is ideal.
+If, on the other hand, your goal is eliminate fat, a lower dose of carbohydrates and few fats is ideal.

-The suggested amounts are just that, suggestions, and should be adjusted according to your daily diet, training, routine and goal.
+The suggested quantities are just that, suggestions, and should be adjusted according to your daily diet, training, routine and goal.

-If you need help working out your diet this article can help you.
+If you need help designing your diet This article can help you.

-Don’t forget the main one, that is, your total daily meal, not a single good meal.
+Don't forget the main, that is, your total daily food, not a single good meal.

-What matters is to achieve your daily needs for the various nutrients consistently, and it is of no use to a great breakfast if you reach the end of the day without reaching them.
+What matters is meeting your daily needs for the various nutrients consistently, and an excellent breakfast is of no use if you arrive at the end of the day without reaching them.

-To finish, drinking water is also essential to hydrate you when you wake up, and drink at least a glass of water to start the day well.
+Finally, drinking water is also essential to hydrate you when you wake up, and drink at least a glass of water to start your day well.